 2. Model the grit you want to see.
 Sometimes, you might have to “fake it till you make it.”
 You might not feel like you’re progressing toward your goals, but that progress will naturally occur if you are dedicated.
 Grit, as an entrepreneur, is an ever-evolving process.

 3. Don’t punish failure.
 As in any endeavor, there will be setbacks.
 Improvement can only happen over time; while you and your employees learn, you will make mistakes.
-Frame these as a learning opportunities and reward employees who take their lessons to heart.
+Frame these as a learning opportunity and reward employees who take their lessons to heart.

 4. Track your progress.
 Establish a method for yourself and your employees to measure your success, whether by evaluating your metrics over time or having weekly check-ins to discuss your wins.
 Then, celebrate these successes as a team.